Available with Image Analyst license.

 Performs a Bitwise Not (complement) operation on the binary value of an input raster.

-If an input is floating point, the values are converted to integer values through truncation before the bitwise operation is performed.
+If an input is floating point data type, the values are converted to integer values through truncation before the bitwise operation is performed.

-All bitwise operations have the following things in common:
+All bitwise operations have the following in common:

 - Binary values are stored in two's complement.

 - The leftmost bit position is reversed for the sign (positive or negative) of the value.
 If the integer is positive, the bit position is 0; if it's negative, the bit position is 1.

 The Bitwise Not operation treats the sign bit as it would any other bit.
 If the input for a pixel location is negative, the output is negative; if the input is positive, the output is positive.